Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 ## Kernel Code

-The kernel code (using high-level intrinsics (HLI)) for one second order stage is shown below.
+The kernel code (using the AI engine APIs) for one second order stage is shown below.

 `kernel.hpp`